jmillana/icmt/README.md

 # Copilot, for your commits

-icmt, spelled "I Commit", automatically generate commit messages for the current changes.
+`icmt`, spelled "I Commit", automatically generates commit messages based on the current changes in your repository.
+It's a CLI tool that's inspired by [plz-cli](https://github.com/m1guelpf/plz-cli).
-A CLI tool that generates commit messages from repository state.

-This poject is highly ispired by https://github.com/m1guelpf/plz-cli

 ## Installation

-You can install `icmt` by running the following command in your terminal.
+You can install `icmt` by running the following command in your terminal:

 ```
 curl -fsSL https://raw.githubusercontent.com/jmillana/icmt/main/install.sh | sh -